Solway-Software/Solway-Dashbaord/README.md

 # solway_dashboard

-This Responsive dashboard is a template used for show various details and beautiful base project for your dashboards... the dashboard is created using Flutter and it is fullynResponsive Dashboard.
+This Responsive dashboard is a template used for show various details and beautiful base project for your dashboards...

+the dashboard is created using Flutter and it is fully Responsive Dashboard.

 ### Cintain below:
 - Mobile, Tbalet, MiniDesktop and Desktop Sizes.